niklaslang/scRNAseqVariantCalling/README.md

 Our pipeline is in large parts based on the GATK Good Practices for Variant Calling in RNAseq, which can be found [here](https://gatkforums.broadinstitute.org/wdl/discussion/3891/calling-variants-in-rnaseq).
 Please note that the GATK Good Practices haven't been updated since 01/2017 and that there might be more recent and/or more accurate SNV Callers for scRNAseq datasets.
 We therefore strongly recommend you to keep an eye on new developments/tools in the field in order to ensure you receive the best results possible.

-Further, we are well aware of the limitations of calling Variants from 10X reads (10X uses polyA enrichment - as a result of this you will be mainly sequencing around the Target Enrichment Site (TES), which limits the significance of you findings).
-However, our focus was not to obtain every single significant SNVs, but rather to obtain some cell specific SNVs which could prove useful for further analysis (such as clustering or determining tumor heterogeneity).
+Further, we are well aware of the limitations of calling variants from 10X reads (10X uses polyA enrichment - as a result of this you will be mainly sequencing around the Target Enrichment Site (TES), which limits the significance of your findings).
+However, our focus was not to obtain every single significant SNV, but rather to obtain some cell specific SNVs which could prove useful for further analysis (such as clustering or determining tumor heterogeneity).

 ## Requirements